It was difficult to not make money last year (in 2017).

 This simple data point tells that inspite of being difficult, timing can be very important to your actual returns (more so in lumpsum investing).

 Being good with timing is great.
 Being average with timing is fine too.
-But being bad with timing is unpardonable from wealth creation perspective.
+But being bad with timing is unpardonable from a wealth creation perspective.
+Here is one super example of how you can create enormous wealth by just investing Rs 1 lakh every year in Indian markets.

 It is difficult and that is why there are very few good and successful investors.